kevinhayen/grandma3_fixture_to_presets/README.md

 In this case, most people create their macro's to create their color presets using the 3 parameters (C, M, Y) or (R, G, B).
 Well, this is now built into this plugin as well.

-In the attributes list, there is no "Color" attribute, so this name is not visible in the list of attributes within the plugin, when CMY or RGB channels are found in that plugin.. here shown as the middle attribute button:
+In the official MA3 attributes list, there is no "Color" attribute, so this name is used in this plugin when CMY or RGB channels are found in the selected fixture group.. which is shown in this example as the middle attribute button:

 ![image](https://user-images.githubusercontent.com/95590073/199290248-614fa4dc-7825-4ce2-80d5-bf57f7cee493.png)